Riteshtaru343/Automated_User_Insights_Pipeline/README.md

-# 🚀 Automated User Analytics Pipeline
+# 🚀 Automated User Insights Pipeline

 A **real-time data engineering pipeline** that fetches 👨‍💻, streams 🔄, processes ⚡, and stores 📦 user data—powered by **Airflow, Kafka, Spark, PostgreSQL, and Cassandra**.